amir734jj/Simple-proxy-cache/README.md

 [NuGet](https://www.nuget.org/packages/SimpleProxyCache/)

 ### Description
 Using AOP and proxy pattern to cache method result (both sync and async) all using attributes over method.
 Under the hood, this library will cache result of method given a sequence of arguments.
-So if we call the method with the same sequence of arguments for the second time then we just use the cached result.
+So if we call the method with the same sequence of arguments for the second time then we just use the cached result instead.

 ### Example
 Add `[CacheResult]` or `[InvalidateCache]` attribute over interface methods: